 Schema Example

-Assessing the content and organization of students’ schemas
+Assessing the content and organisation of students’ schemas

 Since new learning is mediated by prior knowledge, determining what students know is important before we decide to move on.
 It’s also important to find out, as much as possible, how students' knowledge is organised to identify any significant misconceptions or problems before they get too deeply ingrained.
 A well designed multiple choice question (MCQ) can be really valuable here.